 Open to seniors.
-This elective must be taken with an additional English elective to fulfill NYSED English 12 graduation requirements.
+This elective must be taken with 1241 - Public Speaking to fulfill NYSED English 12 graduation requirements.

-This course surveys the literary beginnings as well as some of the modern masters of this popular genre.
+This second semester course surveys the literary beginnings as well as some of the modern masters of this popular genre.
 Students will explore worlds that are at once realistic and impossible through the writings of classic authors such as H.G.
 Wells as well as modern writers like Isaac Asimov.